 Carpet Cleaning Decatur, GA

 Homeowners who have wall to wall carpeting know that carpet cleaning is just part of the deal.
 However, those concerned about harmful chemicals may put off cleaning to avoid the hazardous effects of VOCs and other pollutants.
-In response to these very real health concerns, there is now an alternative that’s becoming more commonplace: green carpet cleaning.
+In response to these very real health concerns, there is now an alternative that’s becoming more commonplace: green Carpet Cleaning Decatur GA.

-Many of the standard chemicals carpet cleaning companies use are known to be hazardous to one’s health.
+Many of the standard chemicals Rug Cleaning Decatur GA companies use are known to be hazardous to one’s health.
 The popular cleaning agent, perchloroethylene, referred to as “perc” and also used in dry cleaning solutions, is extremely hazardous.
 Another commonly used chemical, naphthalene (derived from coal tar) doesn’t fare any better.

 These harsh chemicals cause serious health problems, such as dizziness, nausea, fatigue, and central nervous system, liver and kidney damage, as well as having carcinogenic properties.
 This is serious matter, and even more serious for those with fragile, developing systems, such as babies and toddlers who spend much of their time on the carpet, never mind the contribution to pollution.